syncfusion-content/maui-docs/MAUI/Maps/bubble.md

 ---
 layout: post
 title: Bubbles in Maps control | Syncfusion
-description: Learn here all about the Bubbles feature of Syncfusion .NET MAUI Maps (SfMaps) control to customize their appearances and more.
+description: Learn all about the Bubbles feature of Syncfusion .NET MAUI Maps (SfMaps) control to customize their appearances and more.
 platform: MAUI
 control: SfMaps
 documentation: ug